AFCON 2025: Hugo Broos Reacts to Denied Late Penalty, Shares Conversation With Mohamed Salah

 Broos explained that Salah was deemed to have been brought down in the penalty area by an outstretched arm from Khuliso Mudau after a VAR review, a decision that stood out as one of the two pivotal officiating calls in the contest.

-South Africa appeared set to be awarded a late penalty, but after a VAR review the incident was ruled not to be handball inside the box, with the North African side controversially instead given a drop ball.
+South Africa appeared set to be awarded a late penalty, but after a VAR review, the incident was ruled not to be handball inside the box, with the North African side controversially instead given a drop ball.

-Broos said officials spent nearly an hour before the tournament outlining dozens of laws, yet their application remained inconsistent, with the same incidents alternately judged as fouls, penalties or red cards depending on the moment.
+Broos said officials had spent nearly an hour before the tournament outlining dozens of laws, yet their application remained inconsistent, with the same incidents alternately judged as fouls, penalties or red cards depending on the moment.

 Broos also questioned the logic behind the officials’ handling of his side’s penalty claim, noting that they had previously stated any arm positioned away from the body should result in a spot-kick, which he believed clearly applied in that situation.